cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 |TBD (requested assignment 2) | new proof type     | -3    | tbd              | tbd                           | Your_Specification
 {: #cose-verifiable-data-structures-parameters-registration-guidance align="left" title="How to register new parameters"}

-## Usage
+## Usage {#receipt-spec}

 This document registered a new COSE Header Parameter `receipts` (394) to enable this Receipts to be conveyed in the protected and unprotected headers of COSE Objects.

-When the receipts parameter is present, the associated verifiable data structure and verifiable data structure proofs MUST match entries present in the registries established in RFC XXXX.
+When the receipts header parameter is present, the associated verifiable data structure and verifiable data structure proofs MUST match entries present in the registries established in this specification.

 The following informative CDDL is provided: